vanheeringen-lab/gimmemotifs/docs/reference.rst

 ++++++++++++++++++++

-GimmeMotifs produces a lot of intermediate results, such as all predicted motifs, fasta-files used for validation and so on.
+GimmeMotifs produces a lot of intermediate results, such as all predicted motifs, FASTA files used for validation and so on.
 These are deleted by default (as they can get quite large), but if you are interested in them, you can specify the ``-k`` option.